Updated , by Linode

 Viewing your Domain’s records, under the SOA Record section, click on the more options ellipsis corresponding to your Domain’s SOA records and select Edit.

-In the Edit SOA Record pane, find the Domain Transfers form field and enter in a comma separated list of IP addresses corresponding to the DNS servers you’d like to give access to your Domain’s zone file.
+In the Edit SOA Record pane, find the Domain Transfer IPs section and enter the IP addresses corresponding to the DNS servers you’d like to give access to your Domain’s zone file.
+Each field should contain a single IP address and additional fields will appear when the Add an IP link is clicked.

 When you’ve completed your update, click on Save.